20 Best Trap Workout and Exercises for Mass and Strength

 If you want to strengthen your back and trap muscles, bent over dumbbell rows are the exercise for you.

-It is a strength training exercise that targets the muscles of the upper back, including the trapezius, rhomboids, and latissimus dorsi.
+It is a strength training exercise that targets the upper back muscles, including the trapezius, rhomboids, and latissimus dorsi.

 Here is a simple way to target your muscles.